gustwindjs/gustwind/documentation/node-compatibility-plan.md

 - Keep plugin orchestration and rendering code free of direct Deno dependencies where possible.
 - Move Deno-specific logic behind narrow interfaces.

+### Phase 1 progress

+- Completed for the shared render path.
+- Still incomplete for build workers, dev server, file watching, and other tooling surfaces.

 ## Phase 2: Node load adapter

 - Add a Node equivalent for `load-adapters/deno.ts`.
 - Use `fs/promises` for file access.
 - Use dynamic `import()` with file URLs for module loading.
 - Preserve current task registration behavior if build tasks still depend on it.

+### Notes

+- This is still the next meaningful step for file-backed rendering and build compatibility.
+- The current in-memory adapter is enough for edge-style rendering but not for loading routes, components, or utilities from disk under Node.

 ## Phase 3: Node build path